hibbitts-design/docsify-this/README.md

 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/cmpt-363/main/docs/222&homepage=week-01.md&toc-narrow=true

 #### Displaying a Site Title in a Custom Sidebar
-To display a site title in a custom Sidebar you can add a H1 header level (including a tag to not include it with Docsify generated header navigation) above the page list in the Sidebar Markdown file (i.e. `_sidebar.md`), for example:
+To display a site title in a [Docsify custom sidebar](https://docsify.js.org/#/more-pages?id=sidebar) you can add a H1 header level (including a tag to not include it with Docsify generated header navigation) above the page list in the Sidebar, for example:

 ```markdown
 # Your Site Title Here <!-- {docsify-ignore} -->